Digital accessibility challenges (and how to solve them)

-- Our findings suggest that design teams may be driving change, with 40% of respondents saying that they’ve created reusable design components with accessibility in mind, even where organisations have not invested in preliminary measures such as accessibility audits.
+- Design teams are driving change.
+40% of respondents say that they’ve created reusable design components with accessibility in mind, even where organisations have not invested in preliminary measures such as accessibility audits.

 - 75% are yet to commission an external accessibility audit with a specialist.